-Issue 1 - Capitalization Rate:

-[9] The Complainant stated that the City did not use a correct methodology when determining a typical capitalization rate for the income approach for this type of property.
+- The Complainant stated that the A- classification and other factors in the City's analysis [7] of this property are not in contention however the City did not use a correct methodology when determining a typical capitalization rate for the income approach for this type of property.
 The Complainant stated that the City, in its analysis, mixes typical parameters against actual sales which produce poor results.
 Actual leases should be used with the sale price to determine the capitalization rate or the assessed rate should be used with the typical parameters.
 The Complainant also stated that the City has made an incorrect application of post facto sales and as a result arrived at a lower capitalization rate than the market suggests.
-The capitalization rate for the subject parcel should be 7%.

-[10] Several CARB decisions were submitted for the Board's consideration to show precedence is established on the misuse of actual vs. typical parameters, and the use of post facto sales [C1, pp. 10-34].

-[11] The Complainant presented a chart illustrating the timeline where it said incorrect uses of post facto sales had occurred in the City's valuation of the subject property [C1, p.
-36].

-[12] The Complainant included the lease and capitalization rate analysis for City's 2014 rates along with the appropriate RealNet documents and assessment calculations for the sale properties used in the City's capitalization study [C1, pp. 56-102].

-[13] The Complainant pointed out that the City used actual leases to arrive at typical rental rates, and actual vacancy's to arrive at the typical vacancy rates and concluded that to arrive at a typical capitalization rate one should use actual net operating income (NOI) [C1, pp. 56-102].

-[14] The Complainant stated that most of the sales in the City's capitalization study were not comparable to the subject property and presented its own capitalization analysis using one of the City's sales and two of its own sales [C1, p.104].
+The capitalization rate for the subject parcel should be 7%. - Several CARB decisions were submitted for the Board's consideration to show precedence is established on the misuse of actual vs. typical parameters, and the use of post facto sales [C1, pp. 10-34]. - The Complainant presented a chart illustrating the timeline where it said incorrect uses of post facto sales had occurred in the City's valuation of the subject property [C1, p.
+36]. - The Complainant included the lease and capitalization rate analysis for City's 2014 rates along with the appropriate RealNet documents and assessment calculations for the sale properties used in the City's capitalization study [C1, pp. 54-100]. - The Complainant pointed out that the City used actual leases to arrive at typical rental rates, and actual vacancy's to arrive at the typical vacancy rates and concluded that to arrive at a typical capitalization rate one should use actual net operating income (NOI) [C1, pp. 54-100]. - The Complainant stated that most of the sales in the City's capitalization study were not comparable to the subject property and presented its own capitalization analysis using one of the City's sales and two of its own sales [C1, p.102].
 The Complainant used capitalization rates as reported by RealNet and came up with a mean capitalization rate of 7.17% and a median of 6.90% for a requested capitalization rate of 7.00%.
-RealNet and assessment documents were provided [C1, pp.105-118].
+RealNet and assessment documents were provided [C1, pp.104-116].
 When the Complainant was questioned about the reduced sample size, it was stated that quality is better than quantity.

-Issue 2 - Classification:

-[15] The Complainant contends that the classification of this property is incorrect.
-The subject property is more in line with Class B free standing retail and provided a number of photographs of the subject property to illustrate this [C1, pp.50-55].
-The Complainant stated that this property had typical 1990's construction.